Loading CES pipeline...

 For data already normalized to percent viability or inhibition.

-• Screen identifiers: Must contain Co-culture and Mono .
-An optional Control screen enables toxicity scoring.
+• Screen identifiers: Must contain Co-culture and Target (or Mono).
+An optional Effector (or Control) screen enables toxicity scoring.

 Antiviral data format